molpopgen/pecnv/README.md

 plast = last mapping position of cluster on + strand pdist = distance to closest TE in the reference for the + strand cluster pin = BOOLEAN.
-TRUE if + strand cluster is within a reference TE, false otherwise
+TRUE if + strand cluster is within a reference TE, false otherwise mfirst mlast mdist min

-#The columns below are analagous as the previous 4, but for the - strand
+The last 4 columns are analagous as the previous 4, but for the - strand
-mfirst
-mlast
-mdist
-min